ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Managing Shared processor pool
+# Managing shared processor pool

 {: #manage-SPP}

-A Shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
+A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
 Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that are guaranteed to be available at the pool level.

 {: shortdesc}